Adhesive Application - panels

 photo source: thepatriotwoodworker.com

-Finishing shredders is not necessary, but a finished wood chipper is better maintained.
-The kitchen chopper is a heavily used wood, subject to moisture, abrasion (by cleaning) and therefore if a way can be found to protect it without being toxic it is good to use.
+Finishing shredders is not necessary, but a finished wood shredder is better maintained.
+The kitchen wood chipper is a heavily used wood, subject to moisture, abrasion (by cleaning) and therefore if a way can be found to protect it without being toxic it is fine to use.

 The best option is oiling.
 Oil penetrates deep into the wood and protects it by preventing water absorption.
-At the same time it allows the wood to vary in size without the appearance of film cracks.
-The oil is applied lightly with a cotton cloth or brush, after which the excess is wiped off.
-An oiled shredder is much easier to maintain, as deep absorption of the resulting juices is prevented.
+At the same time it allows the wood to vary dimensionally without film cracks.
+The oil is applied lightly with a cotton cloth or a brush and the excess is wiped off.
+An oiled shredder is much easier to maintain, as it prevents deep absorption of the juices resulting from use.

-Another option is mineral oil, prized for being transparent, colourless, tasteless and odourless.
-However, it is not a polymerising oil, so you have to wait longer for it to dry.
+Another option is mineral oil, which is valued for being transparent, colorless, tasteless and odorless.
+However, it is not a polymerizing oil, so you have to wait longer for it to dry.
 Mixtures of oil (linseed, coconut) with beeswax can also be used.
-The important thing is that the products should be natural, healthy and without added chemicals.
+The important thing is that the products are natural, healthy, with no added chemicals.

-Over time, due to use, the oil on the surface is washed away by water.
-The grinder will look duller and drier when not in use (not wet).
-To be used further, another coat of oil must be applied.
+Over time, due to use, the oil on the surface wears off being washed away by water.
+The chopper will look duller and drier when not in use (not wet).
+For further use, another coat of oil must be applied.
 But first it must be thoroughly cleaned:

 • Wash thoroughly with water.
-If dishwashing detergent is used, keep it under running water for a long time.
+If dishwashing detergent is used, keep under running water for a long time

-• To remove odours, you can rub with lemon juice mixed with salt or a mixture of vinegar and baking soda.
-Wash thoroughly afterwards with a jet of water
+• To remove odors, rub with lemon juice mixed with salt or a mixture of vinegar and baking soda.
+Then rinse thoroughly with a jet of water

 • Cleaning is done on both sides even if only one side is used.
 Water absorption is even and the wood does not warp.

-• After washing, allow to dry thoroughly before applying the oil coating.
+• After washing, allow to dry thoroughly before applying a coat of oil.

 wood chipper